Information

 June 2022 - May 2023

-How we got there
+How I got there

 Research led the charge.
 Once we had the data to prove where users struggled and what their mental model was, we next engaged our scrum teams.
 This is the project that began my love affair with research.
 Seeing first hand how proper research serves up a home run was illuminating, though I didn’t wait for the research to conclude before beginning to explore the UI.